-Of the portions of the action areas that fall within wilderness, opportunities for solitude or primitive and unconfined recreation are most limited in Redwood Mountain Grove, due to the presence of a trail and associated sights and sounds of other visitors, trail crews maintaining the trail, or other administrative crews in the area.
+Of the portions of the action areas that fall within wilderness, opportunities for solitude or primitive and unconfined recreation are most limited in Redwood Mountain Grove is the most accessible, accessed directly by trail within 4 miles of a trailhead, due to the presence of a trail and associated sights and sounds of other visitors, trail crews maintaining the trail, or other administrative crews in the area.
 Due to trail closures post KNP, this quality has likely improved when compared to pre-fire conditions, though trail crews continue to work in the area and the trail will reopen as soon as a planned reroute through a degraded area is completed.
-Overall, much of the wilderness in the action area is seldom visited due to steep terrain and lack of trails in most areas.
-Despite the fact that these areas are severely burned, opportunities for solitude or primitive and unconfined recreation therefore continue to exist to the extent that those desiring to visit or recreate in such areas are not deterred by high numbers of burned snags and can access such areas without trails.
-In this regard, these areas offer greater opportunities for solitude or primitive and unconfined recreation.
+HoweverOverall, much of the wilderness in the action area is seldom visited due to steep terrain and lack of trails in most areas.
+Despite the fact that these areas are severely burned, the opportunities for solitude or primitive and unconfined recreation therefore continue to exist to the extent that those desiring to visit or recreate in such areas are not deterred by high numbers of burned snags and can access such areas without trails.
+In this regard, these areas offer greater opportunities for-solitude or primitive and unconfined recreation.
+For those wilderness visitors requiring trails to travel through wilderness, opportunities for solitude are more readily accessible in the Redwood Mountain Grove area, though this opportunity would be more confined if the visitors chose to remain on trail.

-The presence of crews hiking to, camping within, and conducting post-fire monitoring or seed collection in all groves included in this EA and those within the seed zone of these groves (see footnote 13 on page 30), as well as any potential use of helicopter to transport equipment for these purposes, also influences opportunities for solitude in affected areas when crews are present.
+The presence of crews hiking to, camping within, and conducting post-fire monitoring or seed collection in all groves included in this EA and those within the seed zone of these groves (see footnote 14 on page 30), as well as any potential use of helicopter to transport equipment for these purposes, also influences opportunities for solitude in affected areas when crews are present As well, the sights and sounds from other human generated noise, including aircraft sounds, may be audible up to nearly 10% of a given day even in remote wilderness (NPS 2005 2006).
 In all of these areas-due in part to remoteness and in part due to fire effects and subsequent hazards within these areas-visitation is anticipated to be currently very low (likely less than 200 visits per year) such that it is rare to see another person within these areas at this time.

 Wilderness wide, ongoing stewardship actions influencing this quality include wilderness permit requirements, party size limits, and trail maintenance.
 While some of these actions involve restrictions on use/trail corridors (impacting unconfined), they also increase opportunity for solitude that may not otherwise be available for all users.
 Further, wilderness operations often result in the sights and sounds of mechanized or motorized equipment and the presence of work crews-again, degrading this quality of wilderness character.
-As well, the sights and sounds from other human-generated noise, including aircraft sounds, may be audible up to nearly 10% of a given day even in remote wilderness (NPS 2005-2006).
+As well, the sights and sounds from other humangenerated noise, including aircraft sounds, may be audible up to nearly 10% of a given day even in remote wilderness (NPS 2005-2006).
 Finally, sights and sounds emanating from work being conducted in non-wilderness developed areas of the parks also negatively influence this quality.